 At the end of what cocktail historians refer to as the “golden age of cocktails,” the vodka martini – once dubbed the “silver bullet” – has been interpreted so many times that it’s almost unrecognizable.
 Nate takes it back to the silver bullet days with the Kangaroo, the perfect martini with a 2:1 ratio of American-made vodka and Dolin Dry Vermouth, garnished with a hint of lemon and Sicilian Castelvetrano olives to finish.

-Nate’s drink of choice: Kangaroo with potato vodka, dry vermouth, Castelvetrano olives
+Our pick: Kangaroo with potato vodka, dry vermouth, Castelvetrano olives

 This drink is both a tribute to a classic and a bit of a cheeky challenge.
 Most every bartender hates the vodka martini order so we wanted to make a vodka “martini” that we would enjoy drinking.